 - What benefits can you offer employees?
 The EOR will provide benefits to your international employees.
-While they may not match exactly with the benefits you offer domestic employees, you want to ensure your foreign workers have access to quality benefits.
+While they may not match exactly with the benefits you offer domestic employees, you want to ensure your foreign workers have access to quality benefits, and any benefits required by the foreign country.
 At a minimum, you’ll want an EOR to offer insurance, vacation time, retirement plans, and training and development programs.

 In addition to these questions, ask for references.
 Speak with current and former clients of the EOR.
 This will give you insight into what it’s like to be a client of the company and how you can expect to be treated.
 If an EOR refuses to give you references, that’s a big red flag, and you should look elsewhere.

 Need something simpler?
 If you just need help paying global employees, then check out our guide to the best international payroll services.

 Pros & Cons of Using an Employer of Record

 Expanding operations abroad can be a daunting prospect for any small business.
 Hiring foreign employees may be seen as a risky investment, given the administrative and legal obstacles involved.
 Fortunately, partnering with an EOR presents numerous advantages for a small business seeking to improve its international position.